TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "Upscaled - [CLICK TO EXPAND]"

-    This custom format is used to prevent Radarr from grabing upscaled releases.
+    This custom format is used to prevent Radarr from grabbing upscaled releases.

 ??? example "JSON - [CLICK TO EXPAND]"